VinAVarghese/Team-Profile-Generator/README.md

   ## Usage
   This app is meant to be used by Managers who want to create a quick reference page for their team members.
 This rendered reference page will have each team memeber's role, id number, email and role-specific information displayed.
   ## Contributing
-  Feel free to contribute but be sure to test and comment and added features.
+  Feel free to contribute but be sure to test and comment any added features.
   ## Tests
        $ npm run test
   ## License